Top 12 Loss Prevention Officer Skills to Put on Your Resume

 3. CCTV Operation

-CCTV operation, in the context of a Loss Prevention Officer, involves the use of Closed-Circuit Television systems to monitor, record, and analyze video footage for the purpose of preventing theft, identifying suspicious activities, and ensuring the security of premises and assets.
+CCTV operation involves running Closed-Circuit Television systems to monitor, record, and analyze footage to prevent theft, spot suspicious behavior, and secure premises and assets.

 Why It's Important